Anatomy of a Powerful Question

 What makes a question powerful

-The most powerful questions I've used in my years of brand strategy and consulting all share four characteristics.
+The most powerful questions I've used share four characteristics.
 They:

-• Stem from genuine curiosity rather than a desire to prove a point.
-When the question is rooted in real interest, people sense it; and they will tend to open.
+Stem from genuine curiosity rather than a desire to prove a point.
+When the question is rooted in real interest, people sense it; they tend to open up.

-• Invite reflection rather than an immediate, reflexive response.
+Invite reflection rather than an immediate response.
 A question worth asking deserves a moment to breathe; if the answer comes instantly, you probably already knew it.

-Learn the difference, and you stop interrogating, whether yourself or anyone else, and start genuinely exploring.
+Learn the difference, and you stop interrogating and start genuinely exploring.

-There is a final element to this anatomy that is often overlooked: Silence.
+There's a final element to this anatomy often overlooked: Silence.

-After a brave question is asked, there is a natural urge to fill the vacuum.
+After a brave question is asked, there's a natural urge to fill the vacuum.

 We want to clarify, to soften the blow, or to provide our own answer.
 Resist it.